edinburgh-napier/set09121/lectures/lecture14.md

 - This algorithm is not only used for pathfinding in games.
     - Google Maps will use something similar for moving in road networks.
     - Network routing protocols will use such an algorithm.
-- Dijkstra is rarely used in games - but the basic principles are.
+- Dijkstra is typically too expensive to use in games

 ---